List

 A list is a set of discrete items of information collected and set forth in some format for utility, entertainment, or other purposes.
 A list may be memorialized in any number of ways, including existing only in the mind of the list-maker, but lists are frequently written down on paper, or maintained electronically.
-Lists are "most frequently a tool", and "one does not read but only uses a list: one looks up the relevant information in it, but usually does not need to deal with it as a whole".
+Although lists may be made for entertainment, lists are "most frequently a tool".